Weight is an aspect of your results, not the total result.

 Of course, you would.

-Therefore don’t get solely fixated on the numbers on the little metal box.
+Therefore, we don’t get fixated solely on the numbers on the little metal box.

-Although in most cases weight loss is important, I just want to highlight that it’s not the gold standard factor along with your transformation.
+While weight loss is important in most cases, I want to highlight that it’s not the only factor in your transformation.

 If you put on 1lb this week, this would usually = sadness, unhappiness, dread, loss of motivation, and potentially binge eating and downward spirals to follow.